 Much has been said about the power of books.
 They let us live a thousand lives; they help us develop empathy and shape our identity; through books, we can read ourselves into being.
-We have written before on (science) fiction as a vehicle through which to experiment with different ways of thinking, which you can read here.
-And just as important as these imagined worlds are in expanding our imagination and advancing cultural thought, it is also necessary to have physical spaces in which to congregate and share ideas that maybe diverge from the dominant cultural script of the time.
+We have written before on science fiction as a vehicle through which to experiment with different ways of thinking.
+And just as important as these imagined worlds are, it’s also necessary to have physical spaces in which to congregate and share ideas.

 If you look at some of the youth movements that have shaped electronic music, they were all driven by people looking to rewrite the narrative and shape their own way of viewing the world.
 Whether that be the Brits that congregated in fields during the UK acid house movement, or the Spaniards flocking from all across the country to meet in the car parks on the Ruta de Bacalao; the electronic music scene has always provided an alternative and a vehicle through which to forge new identities and world views.